Mervinpais/MentalCrash/README.md

 	```

 \* Ints and Strings are not fully implemented around the language, and the generic type still exists, but has been updated in the main parts only

+## Found Issues

+- If statements dont support multiple arguments and strings with spaces get split into 2

 ## What is MentalCrash?
 MentalCrash is an (Esoteric) Programming language created by me, Mervin14.
 I made this as a challenge to create a programming language that is intentionally confusing for myself.